Padcc53/budget-golf-irl/README.md

 I want to use the information from the website to plan a golfing trip in Ireland.
 As a returning visitor I want to be able to check my facts and see if any new content has been added.
 I also want to provide feedback if I think I can add to the content or advise the site owner of any pertinant information like bad or good experiences on the golf courses mentioned in the web site.

 Color Scheme :  Green, white and tan.
-Green and white will be the majority of the colours because it's golf traditional and tan for hradings because it contrasts well with green
+Green and white will be the majority of the colours because it's golf traditional and tan for headings because it contrasts well with green

 Imagry : Will be all golf related of players or golf courese